Figure painting (hobby): Preparation

 It is common for models to require some preparation before they can be painted and a variety of tools can be used for this.
 Plastic and resin models will often need to be removed from the sprue.
 This can be done with a hobby knife or a pair of small scissors, although many companies make specialized "hobby clippers" to make cutting easier and more flush to model pieces.
 It may also be necessary to remove flash on model parts, which can be done with a hobby knife or "mold line removers" that some companies make.
 Once the model pieces are cleaned they are glued together with cyanoacrylate super-glues or, for plastic models, plastic cement.
 Pinning may also be necessary.
-Once assembled it may be necessary to remove excess glue or smooth the model's surface with small files or fine grit sandpaper and any gaps from where the pieces don't fit flush together filled with an epoxy putty, such as Milliput.
+Once assembled it may be necessary to remove excess glue or smooth the model's surface with small files or fine grit sandpaper and any gaps from where the pieces do not fit flush together filled with an epoxy putty, such as Milliput.
 Once the model is fully prepared primer can be applied if needed.